August 18 ~ Tricky Thing to Embrace

 — Robert Redford

-Watercolor portrait of Robert RedfordBorn Charles Robert Redford Jr. on this day in Santa Monica, California (1936–), actor Robert Redford once said, “I like using my own life experiences and wisdom and bringing it to the screen.”
-That authenticity helped define an era of American cinema.
+Watercolor portrait of Robert RedfordBorn Charles Robert Redford Jr. in Santa Monica, California (1936–2025), Robert Redford once said, “I like using my own life experiences and wisdom and bringing it to the screen.”
+That authenticity defined not just his work, but his way of being in the world.

-Redford earned an Oscar for directing the family drama Ordinary People in 1980.
-“I've found my greatest acceptance as an artist behind the camera,” he explained.
+In 1980, Redford earned an Oscar for directing Ordinary People, a quiet family drama that revealed his heart for human truth.
+“I've found my greatest acceptance as an artist behind the camera,” he said.
 “There, it has nothing to do with how you look.”

-With integrity and quiet vision, he founded the Sundance Institute in 1981 to support independent film.
+With integrity and vision, he founded the Sundance Institute in 1981 to lift new voices in independent film.
 “Storytellers broaden our minds,” he explained.
 “Engage, provoke, inspire, and ultimately, connect us.”
+Through Sundance, he gave a generation of young artists their first light.